The Pledge of Allegiance Feels Funny

 It’s interesting the things we accept without understanding their foundation.
-Like that women are basically required to wear makeup (speaking of foundation) while men are prohibited from wearing makeup unless they are on television.
-I don’t know how this practice started, and I'm not going to dive into that at this time, but I do know that there are more than a few people that could benefit from a little cover up to even out their skin tone from time to time, and it wouldn’t hurt to put a little color in those cheeks too.
+For that, women are basically required to wear makeup (speaking of foundation), while men are prohibited from wearing makeup unless they are on television.
+I don’t know how this practice started, and I'm not going to dive into that at this time, but I do know that there are more than a few people that could benefit from a little cover-up to even out their skin tone from time to time, and it wouldn’t hurt to put a little color in those cheeks too.

-By the time World War II came around, Congress had adopted the pledge as an official invocation of the state, and made it a law for schools to recite the Pledge of Allegiance in class.
-If it perhaps has concerned you that the history of the pledge of allegiance may have a checkered past, there’s no need for worry, because they added the words “under God”.
-This served as an effort to differentiate us from Nazi Germany who were also very proud of their flag at this time and of pledging oaths of allegiance to their divine no matter what they may direct their people to do.
+By the time World War II came around, Congress had adopted the pledge as an official invocation of the state and made it a law for schools to recite the Pledge of Allegiance in class.
+If it perhaps has concerned you that the history of the pledge of allegiance may have a checkered past, there’s no need for worry because they added the words “under God.”
+This served as an effort to differentiate us from Nazi Germany, which was also very proud of its flag at this time and of pledging oaths of allegiance to their divine no matter what they may direct their people to do.
 This addition of a religious element proved effective at whitewashing the propaganda and created room to sufficiently shame everyone who chose not to participate in the reciting of the oath.
 The lack of conformity makes people uncomfortable.
 Even today, people in the suburbs look at you funny if your hand is not on your heart while it is being recited.
 To this day, it is required by 47 states to make time for the pledge in all public schools.
-It’s not brainwashing of course.
+It’s not brainwashing, of course.
 It’s patriotism and a commitment to textiles.

 If you still have concerns, here is a Tweet from Senator Ted Cruz standing before a flag in his office on Flag Day, looking completely normal, reciting the Pledge of Allegiance to the Flag for publicity.